knowrob/knowrob/src/db/mongo/README.md

 `Note` in case of array values (as for tf) it is important that the indexed key has identical values for all array members (e.g., the same header stamp in case of tf) -- however, *it is advised to avoid generating indices over arrays*.
+For tf, this means that it might be best to store each tranform in an individual document.

 ### Querying mongo
 Documents in mongo DB can be retrieved by first creating a cursor on